Blendify/blender-manual/blender_docs/manual/modeling/curves/selecting.rst

 control points will remain selected, starting from the active one.

 Deselected
-   The number of de-selected elements in each pattern repetition.
+   The number of deselected elements in each pattern repetition.
 Selected
    The number of selected elements in each pattern repetition.
 Offset